 In 1999, he started his namesake firm and has been in growth mode ever since, all the time amazing his clients and friends with his capacity to embrace all the beauty in life, including piano playing, singing, cooking, painting, traveling, leading international tours, and appreciating fine wines and cigars.

 Today, he is cooking for family, friends and clients regularly from the test kitchen he built in his design studio during an expansion last year.
 With the contribution of Monogram appliances, Candelaria is now a prolific chef hosting guests every month.
 Here are two dishes we’ve enjoyed with him.
 Thanks, Mark for sharing your recipes here.

-We are loving Candelaria’s Beef Wellington with a southwestern twist!
+We are loving Candelaria’s beef wellington recipe with a southwestern twist!
 This dish will wow your guests and has recently become a holiday favorite in the Candelaria family.
 Publisher Renee Dee was an invited guest and observed the making of this dish, a true work of art.
-The key to success with Beef Wellington is patience while assembling the dough lattice and cooking the meat to the proper temperature.
+The key to success with beef wellington is patience while assembling the dough lattice and cooking the meat to the proper temperature.
 Candelaria is an intuitive chef and creates lots of fun and camaraderie in his kitchen.

 • 2 to 3 tbsp olive oil

 • 1 pound of finely ground button mushrooms

 • ½ tsp of black pepper

 • 3 to 3 ½ pound beef tenderloin cut from the thick part of the tenderloin—not the ends—well cleaned of all fat

 • ¼ cup of Dijon mustard

 • 4 ounces of thinly sliced prosciutto